 Between 2010 and 2015, data shows that less than 25% of boys (and schools and coaches) require boys to wear a cup.
 In the NFL, not a single player has confirmed that he wears any type of athletic cup now.
 This reversal is an obvious safety issue.

 The Modern (and Incorrect) View of Groin Protection.

 In our modern age, the “jockstrap and cup” are sometimes seen as an outdated relic of the past.
 Yet, its simple design is efficient, proven, and has protected male athletes since the early 1900’s.

 Modern cups are also far more comfortable, ergonomically designed for the male body, and less expensive.
 Yet, far fewer males wear them.

 Where did the Jockstrap and Cup go?

-Even if your school, coach, parent, or friends think wearing a cup is “uncool” or “unnecessary”...
+Even if your school, coach, parent or friends think wearing a cup is “uncool” or “unnecessary”...
 THEY are not the ones that feel the horrible pain when you get hit.
-In riskier sports like martial arts, jockey, lacrosse, baseball… not wearing a cup is simply a risk not worth taking.
+In riskier sports like martial arts, horseback riding, lacrosse, baseball… not wearing a cup is simply a risk not worth taking.

-Men and boys can suffer seriously, sometimes life-changing, injuries and protecting your genitals with a high-quality cup is, well…
+Men and boys can suffer serious, sometimes life changing, injuries and protecting your genitals with a high quality athletic cup is, well… a “no-brainer.”

 Photo by Geoff Scott